-To wrap up the third month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned.
+To wrap up the first month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned.

 The Stanca Law or Disability Law (9 January 2004, n.
 4) has been updated.
 It now applies to all public companies offering services through websites or mobile applications and have had an average turnover of 500 million euros in the past three years.
 The law, which scope was previously limited to public administration websites only, makes it compulsory for companies to comply with the WCAG 2.1 (Level AA) guidelines.
 In case of failure, the fine is up to 5% of the turnover.

 Awareness is the best starting point